CBICA/GBMSurvival_2023/README.md

-This repository includes the source codes to evaluate the survival model described in our paper "Novel ML-based Prognostic Subgrouping of Glioblastoma: A Multi-center Study", submitted to Nature Medicine, NMED-A124673.
+This repository includes the source codes to evaluate the survival model described in our paper "Novel ML-based Prognostic Subgrouping of Glioblastoma: A Multi-center Study"

 ### Code description